pleiszenburg/abgleich/README.md

 pip install -vU abgleich
 ```

-An installation also including an experimental GUI can be triggered by running:
+An installation also including a GUI can be triggered by running:

 ```bash
 pip install -vU abgleich[gui]